Manufactured in the billions every year, the hypodermic syringe may be the greatest medical device ever invented.

 The hollow metal needle was invented in 1844 by Irish physician Francis Rynd.

 The first devices recognizable as hypodermic syringes were independently invented virtually simultaneously in 1853 by Scottish physician Alexander Wood and French surgeon Charles Gabriel Pravaz.
-These was first used to inject morphine as a painkiller.
+These were first used to inject morphine as a painkiller.

 In 1897, Maxwell W. Becton and Fairleigh S. Dickinson formed a medical device import company they named Becton, Dickinson and Co.
 (BD) and the following year the start-up paid $40 to acquire a half interest in the patent rights to an all-glass syringe developed by H. Wulfing Luer of Paris.
 Although the firm began by importing the syringes, in 1906 BD incorporated and started the first manufacturing facility in the United States specifically for producing hypodermic needles and syringes, and thermometers.